-Published in the February/March 2021 Issue – The expansion of GCC Air Power has been rapid and in no small measure driven by region rivalry with Iran.
+Published in the Middle East Feb/Mar 2021 Supplement – The expansion of GCC Air Power has been rapid and in no small measure driven by region rivalry with Iran.

 In recent years, the air forces of the Gulf Co-operation Council (GCC) nations (the Kingdoms of Saudi Arabia and Bahrain, the States of Kuwait and Qatar, the United Arab Emirates and the Sultanate of Oman) have undergone major modernisation and expansion programmes.
 Though the scale and pace of this process has increased markedly in recent years, it is more deep-rooted than is sometimes supposed.
 The process dates back to before Operation Desert Storm (1990-91), though it accelerated significantly about ten years ago, following the so-called US “Pivot to Asia” pursued by the Obama administration, and with the associated publication of Hilary Clinton’s ‘America’s Pacific Century.’

 It became increasingly clear that although the US would remain engaged in the region, its allies in the Middle East would be expected to shoulder a greater share of the burden of defending themselves, supporting and co-operating with deployed US, British and French forces rather than substantially relying on these foreign elements.
 This added impetus to the drive to achieve greater interoperability with US forces, ensuring that new military installations were built to US and NATO specifications, and that personnel were trained to operate alongside allied forces.
 GCC air forces increasingly began to train with air arms from outside the Gulf – sometimes hosting exercises such as the UAE’s Advanced Tactical Leadership Course (ATLC), and sometimes deploying to exercise overseas.
 The Royal Saudi Air Force (RSAF), for example, participated in the Red Flag exercise in the USA, and in exercises in the United Kingdom and France.